 This is one aspect that must be carefully planned and thought put into what tools are a must and worth taking and what to leave.
-There is a basic list that must be considered and then the add-on’s per bike brand.
-BMW for example use Torx keys and Hex keys and most other brands only use Hex keys, and the different combination spanners for each bike.
+There is a basic list that must be considered and then the add-ons per bike brand.
+BMW, for example, use Torx keys and Hex keys and most other brands only use Hex keys and the different combination spanners for each bike.

 Tyre repair kit:

 - Bead breaker.
-You will bend the sidestand eventually to such an extent that it will break.
+You will bend the sidestand and eventually to such an extent that it will break.